geogeodeong/geogeodeong.github.io/README.md

-# This is an oldschool www homepage of GGD Music Records Label in South Korea.
+# This is an oldschool www homepage of GGD cooperative in South Korea.